c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 570 Battle of the Cells of Berwyn.
 Urien Rheged kills AEthelric son of Ida near the headwaters of the river Tees at (Bremenium) High Rochester, Northumberland Roman Fort lies on the strategic routes intersection of Roman Dere Street and Hadrians Wall.

-573 The Battle of Arfderydd (Arthuret) between Peredur (of York?), his brother Gwrgi (Cousins of Urien Rheged) against King Gwenddoleu ap Ceidio, King of Salway.
+573 The Battle of Arfderydd (Arthuret) between Peredur (of York?) with his brother Gwrgi (Cousins of Urien Rheged) against Pagan Prince Gwenddoleu ap Ceidio, ruler of Salway.
+Both Peredur and Gwenddoleu died at this battle.

 Arthuret Church above

-King Gwenddoloeu of Salway (modern name Solway) was killed in this battle and his court adviser Myrddin Wyllt (Merlinus/Merlin) went mad with grief and fled into the nearby Caledonian forest.
-(This was 36 years after legendary 'King' Arthur had died)
+Prince Gwenddoloeu of Salway (modern name Solway) was killed in this battle and his court adviser Myrddin Wyllt (Merlinus/Merlin) went mad with grief and fled into the nearby Caledonian forest.
+(This was 36 years after legendary 'King' Arthur had died, Merlin being part of King Arthur's court was fiction created by Geoffrey of Monmouth in the 1100's)

-King Gwenddoleu ap Ceidio wasn't a major king and clearly wasn't king over Rheged, it is believed that he may have been ruler over a much smaller area around Birdoswald or Longtown, known then as Salway.
+Prince Gwenddoleu ap Ceidio wasn't a major figure, it is believed that he may have been ruler over a much smaller area around Birdoswald or Longtown, known then as Salway.
 [Urien's brother Arawn may have become ruler over Salway until his death in 592 AD]

 [At this battle 'seven score' died i.e. 7x20 = 140 died.]